llvm/llvm-project/clang/docs/HLSL/RootSignature.rst

 resource in the root signature.
 It will bind to the entry function in the AST.

-For case compile to a standalone root signature blob, the HLSLRootSignatureAttr will be bind to the TU.
+For case compile to a standalone root signature blob, the HLSLRootSignatureAttr will be bind to a fake empty entry.

 In clang code generation, the HLSLRootSignatureAttr in AST will be translated into a global variable with struct type to express the layout and a constant initializer to save things like space and NumDescriptors in LLVM IR.

-CGHLSLRuntime will generate metadata to link the global variable as root signature for given entry function or just nullptr for the standalone root signature blob case.
+CGHLSLRuntime will generate metadata to link the global variable as root signature for given entry function.

 In LLVM DirectX backend, the global variable will be serialized and saved as another global variable with section 'RTS0' with the serialized root signature